Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Conclusion

 \section{Conclusion}

 This paper presented ICAR (Image Complexity-Aware Retrieval), the first adaptive computation method for image-text retrieval that addresses the cross-modal alignment challenge through unified embedding spaces.
-At the core of ICAR is ConvNeXt-IC, a lightweight image complexity classifier that serves as the routing mechanism: it predicts whether an image is simple or complex and routes simple images to early exits while complex images use full processing.
+At the core of ICAR is the ICC module, a lightweight image complexity classifier powered by ConvNeXt-IC which predicts whether an image is simple or complex and routes simple images to early exits while complex images use full processing.
 During training, both the early-exit and full paths are jointly supervised via dual-path contrastive learning so that all vision embeddings remain compatible with the text embedding in a single unified space.
-By recognising complexity assessment as a classification task, ConvNeXt-IC achieves state-of-the-art performance (0.959 Pearson correlation, 4.4$\times$ speedup), and ICAR's dual-path training enables 20\% practical speedup with maintained retrieval quality.
+By recognising complexity assessment as a classification task, ConvNeXt-IC achieves state-of-the-art performance (0.959 PCC and 0.956 SRCC, 4.4$\times$ faster complexity prediction), and ICAR's dual-path training enables 20\% faster image encoding with maintained retrieval quality.

-Future work could enhance the approach through dynamic exit selection based on intermediate confidence scores, end-to-end integration of complexity assessment within the vision-language learning objective, and production-grade optimisations to bridge the gap between GFLOP-estimated (1.41×) and measured (1.195×) speedup results.
+Future work could enhance the approach through dynamic exit selection based on intermediate confidence scores, end-to-end integration of complexity assessment within the vision-language learning objective, and production-grade optimisations to bridge the gap between GFLOP-estimated (1.41$\times$) and measured (1.195$\times$) image encoding speedups.
+Additional work includes evaluating other backbones and patch sizes, and studying routing calibration under distribution shift.

-\begin{credits}
+\begin{credits} {

-To facilitate reproducibility and future research, all code, trained model weights, and the annotated LAION complexity dataset are publicly available at \url{https://github.com/MikelWL/ICAR}.
+To facilitate reproducibility and future research, all code, trained model weights and data are publicly available at \url{https://github.com/MikelWL/ICAR}. }

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}